All posts

 • You own something.
 At the end of the year there is a thing with value that exists because of your work and apart from it.
 You can grow it, step back from it, hand parts of it off.
 That is what owning an asset means.

 For consultants, the asset is your framework teaching itself to clients when you are not in the room.
-For coaches, it is your method working between sessions instead of only inside them.
+Coaches get their method working between sessions instead of only inside them.
 For creators, it is the audience you built turned into something you own instead of rent from a platform.
-Different shape.
-Same shift.

 The reframe, plainly

-You already have the asset.
 It is the expertise you spent years building and currently sell one hour at a time.
-The work is not acquiring it.
+The work was never acquiring it.
 The work is capturing it in a form that holds value, compounds, and runs without you, then making it unmistakably yours so it cannot be copied.
-Stop renting your knowledge by the hour.
-Start owning it.
-The hours will still be there if you want them.
-The asset is the part you do not have yet, and it is the part that pays you after you have stopped working for the day.

 This is the whole idea behind a self-running academy: a finished, branded school that becomes yours and is built to grow more valuable the longer it runs.
 The asset, made buildable.